jefmeijvis/old.jefmeijvis.com/content/005-creating-a-chat-component-with-svelte.md

 ```

 ### Chat bubble
 Let's continue on the frontend by creating a subcomponent, which we will call a message bubble (bubble.svelte).
 Use the script tag to expose a message prop.
 Create a p element containing the user that is available on the message object, and the timestamp converted to the local datetime format.
 We assign the info element a class based by comparing the username of the message with the username of the current user.
-If these match, it's our own message and we make it a right alligned chat bubble.
-If not, we make it a left alligned bubble.
+If these match, it's our own message and we make it a right aligned chat bubble.
+If not, we make it a left aligned bubble.

 ```svelte
 <script>